mehr-schulferien-de/www.mehr-schulferien.de/CONTRIBUTING.md

 1. As you work on the issue, commit your changes in logical chunks.

-1. Push your topic branch up to your fork:
+1. Push your topic branch:

     ```bash
     git push origin <topic-branch-name>